saysayani11/A-structural-analysis-of-human-Casein-kinase-2-structures/README.md

 Often the most used information in a structure file is the coordinates of each ATOM record that describes the atom’s location in #D space, an associated occupancy and a temperature factor.

+The **Root Mean Square Deviation (RMSD)** is a measure of the average distance between ATOMS, usually the CA-backbones.
+It can be used as a measure of similarity between structures.
+To calculate RMSD, we perform a geometric translation followed by a rotation of one structure over the target structure.
+Given a set of n points, the RMSD between two protein structure backbones were calculated using formula thereby obtaining a good, minimized RMSD.
+A stacked line-plot of the RMSD all protein structures showed some regions of variability across all the structures.
+Using visualization software UCSF Chimera, it was observed that most of these variabilities come from loop regions.

+The **B-factor** describes the displacement of the atomic positions from an average value (mean-square displacement).
+Residue-wise B-factor plots were generated for the
+20 structures using Biopython.
+It was seen that regions with low local residue B-factors corresponded to the stable regions in the protein structure, like helices and sheets, whereas regions with high local B-factors corresponded to flexible regions in the protein structure, like loops.
+Comparing the B-factor plots of the 20 structures, it was found that at good resolutions, the per residue B factors were low, ie., uncertainty in atomic positions was low.
+This is reflective of the fact that at poor resolutions, ( low empirical electron density) higher temperature factors and hence disorder is observed.

 ## DATA AVAILABILITY: